Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 * [Backpropagation](http://yann.lecun.com/exdb/publis/pdf/lecun-88.pdf).
 * [Stochastic gradient based optimization](https://arxiv.org/abs/1412.6980).

-This is a short list of keras funtions used:
+This is a short list of keras funtions I used:

 This is a non exclusive list of openCV functions I used: